 Eating and drinking

 You will eat well.
 All meals are catered for by cooks and porters who carry utensils, pots, food and gear.
 You will drink well.
 Porters will fetch water from streams whereafter it is filtered and boiled to purify and served as tea, coffee or hot chocolate.
-You will have to drink at least 3 litres of water a day to stay hydrated enough to reduce symptoms of altitude sickness.Cold drinking water for the day will also be provided by the porters each morning.
+You will have to drink at least three litres of water a day to stay hydrated enough to reduce symptoms of altitude sickness.Cold drinking water for the day will also be provided by the porters each morning.

 For breakfast you will be served eggs, sausages, porridge and bread.
 Extras include jam, peanut butter and margarine.
 Lunch is usually a packed affair including a boiled egg, a sandwich or roll, a piece of chicken, biscuits, fresh fruit and a carton of juice.
 Supper is a hot meal consisting of soup, meat, vegetables, starch and fruit.
 We provide a mess tent with table, chairs and proper cutlery.
 We don’t serve alcohol but every meal is accompanied by tea, coffee and hot chocolate.
-Vegetarians and those with food allergies can be catered for with advance notice and we can cater for Kosher and Halaal diets.
+Vegetarians and those with food allergies can be catered for with advance notice; we can cater also for Kosher and Halaal diets.
 A designated waiter and his assistant will cater to all your needs at meal times.

 There are no showers on Kilimanjaro and the water in the streams is refreshingly cold.
 Each morning and evening you will be provided with some warm water to wash your face and hands.
 The toilets are very basic.
 These ‘long drop’ toilets are housed in wooden structures at each campsite.
 On private departures on camping routes, mobile toilets are included in the cost.
 Toilet paper and wet wipes are essential for personal hygiene.